-Istanbul Technical University (ITU), founded in 1773 and having achieved a great deal through the centuries, owes its more than 200 years of success to the quality of its educational vision.
+Istanbul Technical University (ITU), founded in 1773 and having achieved a great deal through the centuries, owes its more than 200 years of success to the quality of its educational vision

-ITU has ben internationally accredited for its 23 programs by ABET (Accreditation Board for Programs in Engineering and Technology) since 2011.
+ITU has been internationally accredited for its 23 programs by ABET (Accreditation Board for Programs in Engineering and Technology) since 2011.
 This enables the students of ITU to have diplomas accepted internationally.
 ITU Department of Architecture has also been certified as an “equivalent” institute for 6 years by NAAB (National Architectural Accrediting Board) in 2007, both for its undergraduate and graduate programs.
 ITU Department of Architecture was the first architectural department to get certified outside of the USA.

-ITU has been conducting 12 associated programs with American universities like New Paltz University, Fashion Institute of Technology, Maritime College, Binghampton University, Buffalo University, Montana University and Southern Illinois University since the beginning of 2003-2004 Academic Year.
+ITU has been conducting 12 associated programs with American universities like New Paltz University, Fashion Institute of Technology, Maritime College, Binghamton University, Buffalo University, Montana University and Southern Illinois University since the beginning of the 2003-2004 Academic Year.
 As the programs are associated, the students get their education partly in Turkey and partly in the USA.
 When they complete their study, the students get two diplomas from both universities.
 The language of education is English.
 The Dual Diploma Program has been chosen as the best applied program among the Turkish and US equivalents and has been awarded the Andrew Heiskell Award by IIENetwork.

-In line with the fact that English has the utmost significance in the international arena, 100 per cent English programs have been opened in addition to the already present 30 per cent programs.
+In line with the fact that English has the utmost significance in the international arena, 100 percent English programs have been opened in addition to the already present 30 per cent programs.